 Chamber Made Artistic Director and performance-maker Tamara Saulwick comes together with contemporary dance-maker, composer and instrument designer Alisdair Macindoe to create and perform this new hybrid performance work.
 They are joined by data visualisation artist Melanie Huang, director Lucy Guerin and writer Emilie Collyer to form a uniquely interdisciplinary team.

 Central to the work is a bespoke instrument designed by Macindoe that sees electrically conductive tape function as a live audio mixing circuit activated through touch.
-Extending technology from content into form makes speaks directly to this pivotal time in human evolution as we grapple with the implications of technology’s centrality to our everyday lives.
+Extending technology from content into form speaks directly to this pivotal time in human evolution as we grapple with the implications of technology’s centrality to our everyday lives.

 Supported by Arts House Listening Room residency and CultureLAB.
 The project has also been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.